 This is a popular concrete flooring treatment, especially in living rooms and dens, as it can create a look that simulates the appearance of natural stone.
 It involves the application of hydrochloric acid to the surface of the material.
 This causes a chemical reaction, which results in unique features appearing in the concrete.
 These often resemble the random patterns found in naturally occurring floors.

 Additional Style Options

-Texture: If you are installing a new layer of concrete over an existing slab, then there are a number of textural options that you have.
+- Texture: If you are installing a new layer of concrete over an existing slab, then there are a number of textural options that you have.
 Before it sets, the concrete can be imprinted with grooves, patterns, or tiny dimensional divots in order to provide traction or tactile interest.
 You also have the option of embedding decorative pieces such as beads or glass shells into the floor to create unique effects.

-The Chill Of Concrete
+The Chill of Concrete

 One of the biggest drawbacks to using this material in the living room is the fact that it is going to be rather cold underfoot.
 That is because concrete is a great conductor of heat, so in the summer it can warm quickly, but in the winter that heat will flee, leaving your surfaces feeling cool and chilly.